top of page

 Community Gardening

-Whether you want to get involved in one of our current projects or would like help in creating a community gardening program in your own neighbourhood or organisation, do get in touch.
+Whether you’d like to join one of our existing projects or create a new community gardening programme in your own neighbourhood or organisation, we’d love to hear from you.

 Here We Grow